paritytech/polkadot-stps/docs/methodology.md

 The network topologies consist of:
 - 5 nodes for each network (solo, para or relay).
 - All nodes are spawn via k8 on bare metal instances.
+(ToDo: write machine specs)
 - Each node receives 20% of the transactions over its RPC endpoint.

 [Zombienet](https://github.com/paritytech/zombienet) is used for automating the setup, where the files under [`tests/stps`](https://github.com/paritytech/ecosystem-performance-benchmarks/tree/main/tests/stps) specify: